hrishi25bce10275-ctrl/CS_DIGITAL_LITERACY/social-media-checklist.md

 - **Don't** post during class or study time—stay focused on academics.
 - **Don't** share academic content like exams, assignments, or answer keys.
 - **Don't** accept friend requests from unknown people without verification.
-- **Don't** use social media as your only source for academic research or news.

 ---